 High Blood Pressure / Hypertension

-Hypertension or High Blood Pressure is a common condition where the force of the blood flowing through your arteries is consistently too high which can cause long term heart disease.
+High blood pressure, or hypertension, is a common condition where the force of the blood flowing through your arteries is consistently too high, which can cause long term heart disease.

-According to the Irish Heart Foundation, more than 50% of men and women in Ireland aged over 45 have high blood pressure.
-Of these, 4/5's of men and 2/3's of women are unaware of and not being treated for this.
+According to the Irish Heart Foundation, more than 50 percent of men and women in Ireland aged over 45 have high blood pressure.
+Of these, four-fifths of men and two-thirds of women are unaware of their condition, and are not being treated.

 If you are over 30, you should have a regular heart check especially if:

-There are many factors that can lead to high blood pressure - being overweight, eating too much salt, high alcohol intake, genetic predisposition, not eating enough fruit and vegetables are some.
+There are many factors that can lead to high blood pressure, including being overweight, eating too much salt, high alcohol intake, genetic predisposition, and not eating enough fruit and vegetables.
 In some cases, high blood pressure may relate to underlying kidney, thyroid or adrenal problems.
 High stress can also impact blood pressure.

-Most people can have no symptoms of high blood pressure.
-A small minority may suffer headaches, nosebleeds or shortness of breath but as these symptoms are not specific to high blood pressure and generally only occur many years later, they are unhelpful in comprehensively diagnosing high blood pressure.
+Many people may have no symptoms of high blood pressure.
+A small minority may suffer headaches, nosebleeds or shortness of breath, but as these symptoms are not specific to high blood pressure and generally only occur years after the condition begins, they are unhelpful in comprehensively diagnosing high blood pressure.

 Treatment for high blood pressure varies from lifestyle changes to medication.
 Your doctor will advise you based on the causes identified.